 How do I find an internship after I graduate?

 - If you are going to complete the program at New Paltz, you might be eligible to apply for Optional Practical Training (OPT).
 This special visa allows you to work for one year in the US in your field of study.
 The Center for International Programs office can help with the Optional Practical Training application.
 Students who are graduating in the summer cannot apply for Optional Practical Training until they are in the US and no more than 90 days before graduation.

 - The Career Resource Center can help you to search for internships within the U.S., but it is your responsibility to find one.
 Beth King, Internship and Service Learning Coordinator, can work with you to develop an appropriate resume and practice interviewing skills.
-Finally, there is an on-line resource called E-recruiting that can help you to find appropriate sites for internships.
+Finally, there is an online resource that can help you to find appropriate sites for internships.
 The School of Business also maintains a website dedicated to internships.